 Sandusky and others explored the possibility of starting a Division III football program at the University's Altoona campus where Sandusky could coach.
-Sandusky even spoke with a businessman who was a supporter of Penn State athletics in March 1998 about financing for the plan.
-Paterno's undated, handwritten notes, maintained in his home office and provided to the Special Investigative Counsel by his attorney, discussed the plan, and suggested that Sandusky work on making "FB at Altoona Happen" until the "window closes."
-Sandusky could not get the program established before the window closed, "he retires with a pension fully vested with a severance pkg. which could include deferred income or a supplemental payment for 20 year (sic)."
-Sandusky could not get the program to 20 year (sic)."
+Sandusky even spoke with a businessman who was a supporter of Penn State athletics in March 1998 about financing for the plan.191 Paterno's undated, handwritten notes, maintained in his home office and provided to the Special Investigative Counsel by his attorney, discussed the plan, and suggested that Sandusky work on making "FB at Altoona Happen" until the "window closes."
+192 If Sandusky could not get the program established before the window closed, "he retires with a pension fully vested with a severance pkg. which could include deferred income or a supplemental payment for 20 year (sic)."
+193 oExhibit 3-B (Control Number 03008143).

-nExhibit 3-A (Control Number 00644655).
+[&]quot;Exhibit 3-A (Control Number 00644655).